 What to consider:

--paying more for more RAM in hopes of making your purchase more future-proof seems to work - I still use my 6GB phone from 2016 just fine,
+-paying more for more RAM in hopes of making your purchase more future-proof seems to work - I still used my 6GB Android 9.0 phone from 2016 just fine when it was 8 years old,

--you need to either get something with good manufacturer support so new versions of Android will officially keep coming out, or with strong off-market community so you can update it by yourself,
+-you need to either get something with good manufacturer support so new security updates of Android will officially keep coming out, or with strong off-market community so you can update it by yourself,

 -contrary to the popular belief, rooting and/or switching to alternative firmware still does make a difference in terms of battery life and more (mostly because of the firewall, CPU clock control and debloat),